-,
+Lij ~ Bernoulli(pij),

-,
+logitpij= α+ αpredatorj+ k=113(βk×Tk+βk,predatorj×Tk) ,

-where is the occurrence of interaction between predator j and prey i, is the associated probability of interaction, is the fixed and are the fixed intercept and slopes of the linear model, and and are the random intercepts and slopes for the order of predator j.
+where Lij is the occurrence of interaction between predator j and prey i, pij is the associated probability of interaction, α is the fixed intercept and βk the slope conresponding to the trait-based predictor Tk in the linear model.
+Similarly, αpredatorj is the random intercept and βk,predatorj the random slope corresponding to the trait-based predictor Tk for the order of predator j.